Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: Bayesian inference for the multivariate FNCH

 \subsection{Posterior computation: ABC method}

-To avoid evaluating the likelihood function, we use an Approximate Bayesian Computation (ABC) method.
-The first ABC algorithms date back to \cite{tavare1997inferring} and \cite{pritchard}, and for the last two decades, ABC methods have spread enormously thanks to their flexibility.
-Such methods replace the evaluation of the likelihood with the simulation of a synthetic data set $\bm{x}$ and the computation of a summary statistics $\eta(\bm{x})$; then, $\eta(\bm{x})$ is compared to $\eta(\bm{y})$, namely the statistics relative to the observed data, on the basis of some metric $\rho(\eta(\bm{y}),\eta(\bm{x}))$.
-For comprehensive reviews of such methods, see \cite{beaumont} and \cite{karabatsos2018approximate}.
+To avoid a massive evaluation of the likelihood function, we also explore the use of Approximate Bayesian Computation (ABC) methods.
+The first ABC algorithms date back to Tavaré et al. (1997) and Pritchard et al. (1999), and for the last two decades, ABC methods have spread enormously thanks to their flexibility.
+Such methods replace the evaluation of the likelihood with the simulation of a synthetic data set $\bm{x}$ and the computation of a summary statistics $\eta(\bm{x})$; then, $\eta(\bm{x})$ is compared to $\eta(\bm{y})$, namely, the statistics relative to the observed data, based on some distance metric $\rho(\eta(\bm{y}),\eta(\bm{x}))$.
+In the most basic version of the ABC algorithm, namely the ``ABC rejection", the synthetic data are simulated from the prior predictive; if the distance between the synthetic and the observed data is smaller than a certain threshold $\varepsilon$, the value of the parameter that generated those data is \textit{accepted}.
+For comprehensive reviews of such methods, see Sisson et al. (2018, Ch.
+1) and Karabatsos and Leisen (2018).

-ABC methods are particularly suitable for noncentral hypergeometric distributions since we can easily draw samples from the generating model \citep{fog2008}. \cite{grazian2019modelling} used an ABC rejection (or ``Vanilla ABC") to estimate the weights of a Wallenius noncentral hypergeometric distribution.

-In this context, we propose the use of a more efficient algorithm, i.e., the Gibbs-ABC by \cite{clarte2021componentwise}.
-Such a componentwise ABC combines the advantage of avoiding the computation of the likelihood function with the efficiency of the dimensionality reduction brought by the conditional structure of the Gibbs sampler.
-Algorithm \ref{GibbsABC} describes the Gibbs-ABC we use to estimate $\bm{M}$.
-According to the results in section \ref{sec:MCMC}, the conditional distribution we use to simulate the synthetic data is still a univariate FNCH.

-We need to introduce a color-specific summary statistic $\eta_c(\cdot)$ to be compared to a color-specific threshold $\varepsilon_c$.
-We propose the observed and simulated relative frequencies as summary statistics, i.e.
+ABC methods are particularly suitable for noncentral hypergeometric distributions since evaluating the likelihood is costly but we can easily draw samples from the generating model (Fog, 2008).
+Grazian et al. (2019) used an ABC rejection to estimate the weights of a Wallenius noncentral hypergeometric distribution.
+In this context, we propose using a more efficient algorithm, i.e., the ABC-Gibbs by Clarté et al. (2021).
+Such a componentwise ABC combines the advantage of avoiding the computation of the likelihood function with the efficiency of the dimensionality reduction brought by the conditional structure of the Gibbs sampler; the synthetic data are simulated from the conditional posterior predictive.
+In our case, the ABC-Gibbs requires the introduction of a group-specific summary statistic $\eta_c(\cdot)$ to be compared to a group-specific threshold $\varepsilon_c$.